piotrb5e3/py-clarke/README.md

-# py-clarke
+# About
-Simple program that simulates a queue using the call stack.
+A simple interactive program that simulates a queue using the call stack.

+# Requirements
+* Python3